ayuamelia/inventory-console/README.md

 - `POST /api/products`
   - Creates a new product
   - Validates unique SKU and numeric price
+- `POST /api/products/import`
+  - Imports products from DummyJSON into the `products` table using a `limit` parameter
+  - Ignores existing SKUs using `ON CONFLICT (sku) DO NOTHING`
 - `PUT /api/products/:id`
   - Updates an existing product
   - Rejects duplicate SKU and returns clear error message